-Can you describe your journey into data science?
+Colton, can you describe your journey into data science?

 After earning my Ph.D. in Mathematics in 2008, I was a faculty member in mathematics departments for 12 years.
 At the same time, I was working with an IT consulting company on data science and project management.
-All of that, in concert with my Omdena engagement, came together to enable my current role.
+All of that, in concert with my Omdena project, came together to enable my current role.

 How long did it take you to gather a substantial amount of skills/ knowledge?

 If you look at the time that passed, it looks like it took quite a long time.
-The reality is that I’ve been interested in programming and AI for many years and the honing of skills has been an ongoing process throughout.
+The reality is that I’ve been interested in programming and AI for many years and honing my skills has been an ongoing process throughout.
 Most of the credit should really go to a strong and sustained level of curiosity.
-As a result, this drove me to constantly study new approaches and technologies as they emerge and applying them (whether an immediate application exists or not) to solidify my understanding.
+As a result, this drove me to constantly study new approaches and technologies as they emerge and apply them (whether an immediate application exists or not) to solidify my understanding.

 If you would start all over again, what would you do differently?
 What tips would you give to your younger self?

 Avoid more of those rabbit holes.
 Curiosity is a valuable asset that I mentioned above but can lead to an exploration of many time-consuming dead ends.
 I know full well that I’ve learned a lot from exploring those dead ends, partly by solidifying my understanding of why those ends are dead, but did I mention “time-consuming”?